Anzori-PR/Ecommerce-JS/README.md

 Welcome to my E-commerce Website project repository!
 This project aims to create a simple e-commerce website using HTML, CSS, and JavaScript.
 The focus of this project is to gain more knowledge in working with vanilla JavaScript while implementing an e-commerce design.

-# About the Project

-This project is a work-in-progress and is not yet completed.
-Throughout the development process, I've been continuously learning and improving my skills in HTML, CSS, and JavaScript.
-The primary goal is to build a functional e-commerce website with a clean and user-friendly design.

 # Technologies Used